X-chair

-An X-chair (also scissors chair, Dante chair, Savonarola chair or Faldstool) is a chair with an X-shaped frame.
+An X-chair (also scissors chair, Dante chair or Savonarola chair) is a chair with an X-shaped frame.
 It was known to have been used in Ancient Egypt, Rome, and Greece.
+The Christian faldstool is a type of X-chair.

 History

+X-chairs have been found in ancient Egyptian tombs, often featuring carvings in the shape of animals or animal-skin draperies.
+Roman X-chairs are believed to have been used by magistrates and nobles.

 A type of folding chair with a frame like an X viewed from the front or the side originated in medieval Italy.
 Also known as a Savonarola or Dante chair in Italy, or a Luther chair in Germany, the X-chair was a light and practical form that spread through Renaissance Europe.
 In England, the Glastonbury chair made an X-shape by crossing the front and back legs, while in Spain X-chairs were inlaid with ivory and metals in the Moorish designs.

 The use of the name Savonarola chair comes from a nineteenth-century trade term evoking Girolamo Savonarola, which is a folding armchair of the type standardized during the Italian Renaissance.